mahmoudalismail/SublimeC0/README.md

 SublimeC0
 =========

-C0 for Sublime 2/3 that includes syntax highlighting &amp; simple build system
+C0 for Sublime Text 2/3 that includes syntax highlighting &amp; simple build system

 This is version 1.0 of the project.
 See Change Log for version differences.

+[C0] (c0.typesafety.net) is a type safe imperative language created by [Frank Pfenning] (www.cs.cmu.edu/~fp/) and is being used for the course 15-122 at Carnegie Mellon University.

 ### Version 1.0 ###

 ### Included ###